 “Produced by Kanye West”: The Playlist

-This playlist contains every song that Kanye West has produced for another artist since his breakthrough on The Blueprint in 2001.
+This playlist contains every song that Kanye West produced for another artist since his breakthrough on The Blueprint in 2001 up until the Wyoming series in 2018.
 We limited the playlist to tracks that Kanye does not perform on as a vocalist, in order to provide an undiluted impression of Kanye’s production at its purest.
 The playlist is ordered chronologically to give you the option of listening straight through for a totally unique experience of Kanye’s evolution in the studio – but feel free to shuffle around and mix it up if that’s your vibe!
 Unfortunately, a small percentage of Kanye’s production discography during this period is not available on Spotify, so those songs are obviously not in the playlist.

 Kanye West is one of the most influential producers in hip hop history.
 This playlist is a testament to that (still-growing) legacy, providing a lens through which anyone can learn about and appreciate his skills as a producer without the music being overshadowed by his massive personality and vocals.